BeeTech-global/partner-sdk/src/local-quote/README.md

 ### Exchange Math

-IOF tax rate is always set at 0.38% of the value in BRL considering the operational purpose of `INVESTMENT_IN_STOCKS_AND_OR_FUNDS`
+IOF tax rate is always set at 0.38% of the value in BRL considering the operational purpose of `CRYPTO`

 ``` typescript
 const IOF = 0.0038;